tonethar/IGME-110-Fall-2025/documents/p2-mockup-draft.md

 ## I. Infographic Requirements
 - Your infographic needs to include the following elements:

-1) A title - one that is clearly identifiable and legible, and that make it clear what the infographic is about.
+1) A title - one that is clearly identifiable and legible, and that makes it clear what the infographic is about.

     - So, just using the title of the product is not enough ...
     - What aspect of the product are you talking about?
 Features?
 How it compares to others?
 A timeline of how that type of product has evolved?
 The process of using it?